mitralabs/coco/base/orchestrator/README.md

 The orchestrator connects to:
 - Transcription service on port 8000
 - Text chunking service on port 8001
+- Embedding service on port 8002
+- Database service on port 8003
 Make sure the Docker services are running on the specified ports and are accessible from the orchestrator.

 ## Endpoints Used